cassidyjames/cassidyjames.github.io/_posts/2021-01-08-replacing-simple-bank.md

 Qube looks like it could be a contender some day, but I would not recommend it in its current beta state; too many base features are missing.

+## Others Considered

+These options were recommended to me or came up in my search for a replacement, but haven't launched yet or didn't meet the bar for me to actually sign up and try them out.

 ### [Current](https://current.com)

 Looks nice, but [no joint account support.](https://support.current.com/hc/en-us/articles/360043876754-Can-I-sign-up-for-a-joint-account-)